 Article 5 Service

-- Translate the documents.
+- Translate the documents… maybe.
 Although Cyprus’ declaration to Article 5(3) does not specifically require translation into Greek or Turkish, defendants may reject documents not provided in a language that they understand.
 As such, omitting translations could mean failure.
+In our experience lately, it hasn’t been a huge issue; we routinely have Cypriot entities served in English only.
+Still, there’s always a risk that an individual defendant will kick you back to the beginning.

 - Fill out a USM-94.
 Be very careful about ensuring that it is complete and concise, and make sure that it is signed by a court official or an attorney.
 If it is not, make sure that the person signing is commissioned by the court.

 - Wire €21.00 to the Central Authority in Nicosia.
 Yep.
-With the Euro at parity with the U.S. dollar (as of fall, 2022), the fee is just a shade over twenty bucks.
+With the Euro at about $1.10 U.S. (as of summer, 2023), the fee is just a shade under twenty-five bucks.
 If your bank is like mine, it’ll cost you more to send the wire than the wire itself.

 - Sit tight.
 It may take a while—likely 3-5 months from submission to return of proof.